 Once administrators identify and adjust the workload management setting, they can schedule jobs to utilize the cluster resources to their full potential.
-This not only helps in keeping Hadoop cluster’s footprint to a proper extent, but also boosts the adaptability; thus, matching resources according to changing business needs.
+This not only helps in keeping the Hadoop cluster’s footprint to a proper extent but also boosts the adaptability; thus, matching resources according to changing business needs.

 Critical applications which are dependent on Hadoop resources also need a high-availability strategy.
 This means that there should be a plan which can be acted upon quickly so as to make sure that the production workloads aren’t disturbed by unpredictable incidents.
 Make sure that you include a process to rebuild the data sets from raw sources and/or restorable offline backups of the data which cannot be replaced.

-There has never been and never will be a substitute of experience.
-No matter how many detailed documentations you have on Hadoop architecture or even if you are thorough with the daily monitoring tasks and issue resolutions, there is no replacement for experience.
+There has never been and never will be a substitute for experience.
+No matter how many detailed documentation you have on Hadoop architecture or even if you are through with the daily monitoring tasks and issue resolutions, there is no replacement for experience.
 Even in the case of applying support processes being documented, challenges are bound to arise and this is where experience comes in handy.
 A specific skill set is needed to administer and develop on big data open-source platforms, far beyond the knowledge of a typical Database Analyst.

 So, these are three best practices for Hadoop which you can follow as a Hadoop professional to benefit your organization.
-There is a lot more to Hadoop than these tips and pointers which a person can learn about by undergoing Hadoop trainings.
-Collabera TACT provides the finest trainings on Hadoop Development and Hadoop Administration.
+There is a lot more to Hadoop than these tips and pointers which a person can learn about by undergoing Hadoop training.
+Cognixia provides the finest training on Hadoop Development and Hadoop Administration.
 We have experienced trainers who guide you through the entire Hadoop environment and acquaint you with its cluster.
 Hadoop is a Big Data skill which is continuously in demand by the industry and has a bright future.
-Join one of our trainings on Hadoop and give your career the required push.
+Join one of our training on Hadoop and give your career the required push.